gem/oq-engine/doc/event-based-with-large-logic-tree.rst

   AreaSource, models/src/as_model.xml, trt=[0, 1, 2, 3, 4, 5], weight=0.500: 4 realization(s)
   FaultSourceAndBackground, models/src/fsbg_model.xml, trt=[6, 7, 8, 9], weight=0.200: 4 realization(s)
   SeiFaCrust, models/src/ss_model.xml, trt=[10], weight=0.300: 0 realization(s)>

+It is interesting to notice that oq-lite and the engine are smart enough to reduce the logic even before filtering and rupture generation, by simply looking at the sources.
+The full SHARE GMPE logic tree has potentially 1280 realizations, but by looking at the sources contained in the reduced AreaSource source model, oq-lite infers that at most only 640 realizations can be relevant; that means that there is a missing tectonic region type with 2 GSIMs.
+For the FaultSourceAndBackground model only 40 realizations are expected upfront (it means that several tectonic region types are missing in the reduced source model) and for the SeiFaCrust model only 4 realizations are expected upfront (actually that source model has only a single source with tectonic region type "Active Shallow Crust").

 An example with sampling